Kali Linux in Termux

 Command Description Example

-startkali Start Kali Linux as a normal user startkali
+kali-linux Start Kali Linux as a normal user kali-linux

-startkali -r Start Kali Linux as a root user startkali -r
+kali-linux-root Start Kali Linux as a root user kali-linux-root

 vnc passwd Set the password for VNC GUI access vnc passwd